omkar-shelke25/cka-killercoda/configure-PodAntiAffinity/step1.md

 Your company operates a production-grade **MongoDB database** on Kubernetes.
 The StatefulSet is named **`mongodb-users-db`** with **2 replicas** in the **`database-services`** namespace.

-Currently, MongoDB pods may be scheduled on the same node, which violates the company's high-availability policy.
+Currently, the MongoDB pods could be scheduled on the same node, which would violate the company’s high-availability policy.

 A single node failure could severely impact or completely take down the MongoDB service.

 To comply with production standards, the database team requires **mandatory pod anti-affinity** so that MongoDB replicas **MUST run on different failure domains (zones)**.